Ayushia5/Ayushia5/README.md

 ### GirlScript Summer of Code (GSSoC'26) | *Active Contributor*
 - Contributing to the **Open Source** and **AI Agents** tracks
-- Collaborating with maintainers using Git/GitHub workflows — issue tracking, PRs, and code reviews
+- Collaborating with maintainers using Git/GitHub workflows, issue tracking, PRs, and code reviews

 ---